stevevance/open-gov-hack-night/_posts/events/2025-04-08-chicago-neighborhoods-project.md

 categories:
   - events
 links:
-title: "In-person and Online: Chicago Neighborhoods Project"
+title: "In-person and Online: Chicago Neighborhoods Project (new location)"
-description: "For 20 weeks, from November 2023 through April 2024, UChicago researchers collected more than 5,500 responses from residents, identifying more than 100 unique neighborhoods across the city.
-Hear from the researchers that led this project and some of their findings about how we name different parts of our City."
+description: "Chi Hack Night will be at a new location! i.c.stars, a non-profit tech training & placement program, will be hosting us at their office at 750 N Orleans Suite 500, Chicago.
+Hear from the UChicago researchers that led the Chicago Neighborhood Project and some of their findings about how we name different parts of our City."
 speakers:
 image: /images/logo/logo-star-social.jpg
 image_credit: